karim-elbawab/moodle-szr-ibmcloud/README.md

    - Verify that the DDoS protection is activated successfully by selecting **Overview** from the left side navigation menu and make sure that the **DDoS protection** status under **Security** section is **Active**.

         **Note:** Your GLB is now protected.
 An immediate benefit is that the origin IP addresses of your clusters will be hidden from the clients.
 If CIS detects a threat for an upcoming request, the user may see a screen like this one before being redirected to your application.

-6. Configure secured connection with HTTPS by applying the following steps:
+6. (Optional) Configure secured connection with HTTPS by applying the following steps (make sure that you followed the SSL path while setting the origin address in step 7.3):
+   - In IBM Cloud Internet Services dashboard, use the left navigation menu to select **Security** then select **Advanced** tab from the top bar.
+   - Scroll down and enable **Always use HTTPS** by clicking on the switch.
    - Open IBM Cloud Catalog from this link: https://cloud.ibm.com/catalog
    - Type **Certificate Manager** in the search bar.
    - Open the Certificate Manager, enter **Service Name** for example *Moodle-Certificate-Manager*, make sure to select the same region and resource group for your cluster (the default resource group is **Default**) and select **Public and private** in **Endpoints**.